The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$2,245||$1,152|

-Insurers use a driver's age as an indicator of potential risk, pricing policies on a sliding scale.
-Auto insurance is commonly expensive for drivers younger than 25 — due to their increased odds of being involved in an accident — and relatively affordable for older drivers.
-Because each insurance company evaluates age brackets in a different way, it's wise to compare rates and find a suitable policy.
+Car insurance companies use a driver's age to indicate risk, assigning rates accordingly.
+An auto insurance policy is typically more expensive for teen drivers — due to their increased odds of being involved in an accident — and relatively affordable for middle-aged drivers.
+Because every car insurance company evaluates ages in a different way, it's wise to compare rates and find a suitable policy.

 As a general rule, teen drivers should choose Amica over Progressive: the former's average annual rates are $2,882 less than the latter's..

-Affordability aside, Progressive and Amica each carry pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
+Cost aside, Progressive and Amica each carry pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
 Be sure to get quotes and compare rates before purchasing a policy.